rlugojr/linkurious-enterprise-manual/en/style/icons.md

 # Icons

-In order to obtain a more intuitive visualization, Linkurious Enterprise allows you to change the appearance of nodes with a set of icons provided by ```Font Awesonme``` (https://fortawesome.github.io/Font-Awesome/)
+In order to obtain a more intuitive visualization, Linkurious Enterprise allows you to change the appearance of nodes with a set of icons provided by ```Font Awesome``` (https://fortawesome.github.io/Font-Awesome/)

 We click on the corner of the Workspace to open up the Design panel and choose the ```Nodes``` tab.